Edo: Resource circulation and recycling

-Policing and Firefighting

-Policing
+Law enforcement

 In Edo, law enforcement was administered by the machi‑bugyō (town magistrates), a hybrid judicial‑administrative institution rather than a modern police force.
 These magistrates presided over both criminal justice and municipal governance, supported by samurai assistants and local collaborators.
 There were two machi‑bugyō offices in Edo — the North and South magistrates — which alternated in managing civic order, investigations, and other legal matters.

 Each magistrate office employed a small number of yoriki (与力), higher‑ranking samurai who served as inspectors and administrators, and dōshin (同心), lower-ranked samurai who conducted patrols, guarded prisons, and carried out investigations.
 According to historical sources, each bugyō office typically had around 25 yoriki and about 120 dōshin, making a total police-administrative staff of about 50 yoriki and 240 dōshin for the city.

 Because the formal samurai contingent was limited, the machi-bugyō system also made use of auxiliary assistants known as okappiki (岡っ引), drawn from trusted townspeople by yoriki or dōshin.
 These men, often familiar with the underworld, aided in intelligence gathering, surveillance, and the apprehension of criminals.

 Though not formal government officials, some okappiki were entrusted with a jitte (十手)—a policing symbol—when participating in arrests.
 Their tasks included registering and profiling suspects (ninsōgaki), collecting tip‑offs, aiding in investigations, and even direct involvement in arrests.

 Below the okappiki were the shita-ppiki (下っ引), lower-level helpers who worked under them.
 They acted as informants, carried out street-level inquiries, and supported okappiki operations.
 Compensation for both groups was largely informal: okappiki and their subordinates did not receive fixed salaries, but were rewarded by dōshin or yoriki, or shared in bounty payments when cases were resolved.

-Through this layered enforcement network — magistrates, samurai, and civilian auxiliaries — Edo managed to maintain public security even though its formal law-enforcement arm was limited in size relative to the city’s population.
+Through this layered enforcement network — magistrates, samurai, and civilian auxiliaries — Edo managed to maintain public security even though its formal law-enforcement arm was limited in size relative to the city's population.